 You may also undergo postvoid residual measurement, where you urinate into a container that measures your output.
 Dr. Veronikis measures the amount of leftover urine in your bladder using a catheter or ultrasound.
 The results may reveal an obstruction in your urinary tract or a problem with your muscles or nerves.

 Treatment for voiding dysfunction depends on the nature of your problem.
 You may benefit from changes in your lifestyle habits, including dietary and exercise changes.
 Other therapies that help to void dysfunction are specific medications, physical therapy, and electrical stimulation.

-Dr. Khan also recommends Botox® for some cases of urinary dysfunction and incontinence.
+Dr. Veronikis also recommends Botox® for some cases of urinary dysfunction and incontinence.
 Botox helps relax muscles that contribute to an overactive bladder, for example.

 Some women require surgery to correct organ prolapse or sling procedures to improve symptoms of voiding dysfunction.

 Any unusual problems with urination that involve urgency, frequency, or emptying could indicate a voiding dysfunction.
 Call the Center for Urogynecology and Pelvic Reconstructive Surgery or book a consultation using the online scheduler to be evaluated and restore normal urinary function.